PhodzoW0l7/PhodzoW0l7/README.md

-# Phodzo Nagana - Full Stack Developer & Cloud Administrator
+Full Stack Developer & Cloud Administrator

 Welcome to my GitHub!
 I’m a driven Full Stack Developer and Cloud Administrator with experience in web development, server management, and cybersecurity.
 Passionate about creating responsive websites, automating processes, and managing cloud environments, I bring a well-rounded technical skill set to every project.
 I specialize in technologies such as HTML, CSS, JavaScript, ReactJS, SQL, MongoDB, and Microsoft Azure.